Medical lasers are used in various clinical applications, including cancer therapy and ophthalmology.

 Photodynamic therapy, Dermatology

 Photoacoustic imaging is a hybrid imaging technique based on the photoacoustic effect.
 It delivers non-ionising laser pulses to tissues and produces heat which initiates thermoelastic expansion to generate an ultrasonic wave.
 These waves can be detected using ultrasound imaging equipment.
 This technique can be used to show organs and blood vessels to tumours.
-Also, more advanced photoacoustic imaging can be used to picture 3-D images of internal body parts and differentiate cancerous cells from healthy cells.
-This technology platform is known as Photoacoustic Topography Through an Ergodic Relay (PATER).
+Also, more advanced photoacoustic imaging can picture 3-D images of internal body parts and differentiate cancerous cells from healthy cells.
+This technology platform is called Photoacoustic Topography Through an Ergodic Relay (PATER).

 Laser Lithotripsy Laser lithotripsy is a technique used to break up urinary and biliary stones.
 The most popular shockwave lasers used in lithotripsy are based on the one-microsecond pulsed-dye laser.
 They work by the excitation of coumarin dye to produce monochromatic light.